-When sports writer Daniel Okrent coined the Rotisserie League Baseball in the early 1980s, it’s unlikely that he imagined it would evolve into an overarching term for fantasy sports and evolve into the roughly $4 billion market it is today.
+When sports writer Daniel Okrent invented Rotisserie League Baseball in 1979, it’s unlikely that the “father of fantasy sports” could have imagined it would evolve into an US$8 billion market.

-Case in point, it’s estimated that nearly 60 million people in the US and Canada played fantasy sports in 2017 alone, while the overall market is projected to reach $5 billion by 2020.
 Included in that growth is a rising interest in investing in fantasy sports stocks.
-While it’s still a relatively small market, given the fantasy sports boom over the last several years that is certainly poised to change.
+While it’s still a relatively small market, that could be poised to change given the fantasy sports boom over the last several years.

-While most fantasy sports companies are private or under the umbrella of a related publicly traded company, there are select fantasy sports stocks to choose from, including:
+While most fantasy sports companies are private or under the umbrella of related publicly traded companies, public fantasy sports stocks do exist.
+Well-known options include:

 Fantasy sports stocks: IPOs ahead?

 Looking to the future, there’s certainly plenty of room for growth in the fantasy sports stocks industry.

 FanDuel’s executives announced in early 2021 that the company was considering an IPO in the coming months.
 However, in May, CEO Matt King surprisingly stepped down, leaving the prospect of an IPO up in the air.
 Soon after, FanDuel announced a deal with the Associated Press that will see the company become the official betting partner and lines provider of the news agency’s worldwide sports coverage.

 Dream11 parent company Dream Sports is considering a US$1.5 billion US listing in 2022.
 In March, Dream11 raised US$400 million in secondary investments from Silicon Valley-based capital market firm TCV, as well as D1 Capital Partners and Falcon Edge.
 In 2019, Dream11 became India’s first gaming startup to attain unicorn status (over US$1 billion valuation).